BPI-STEAM/BPI-BIT-Hardware/readme_en.md

 ### LED number

-The board is welded with 25 (no. 0 ~ 24) 16 million color full-color LED (WS2812) according to the 5 * 5 arrangement.
+The front of the board with 25 (no. 0 ~ 24) 16 million color full-color LED (WS2812) according to the 5 * 5 arrangement.
 Only one pin (GPIO 4) can be used to control all LED.

 ![](readme/product.jpg)